WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 By default, when there are no matching results, LinkControlSearchInput proposes creating a new page by rendering a suggestion with
 `{ type: __CREATE__, title: <<User input>> }` properties.
 This function is called when that suggestion is selected.

+See the [createSuggestion](#createSuggestion) section of this file to learn more about suggestions.

 ```jsx
 <LinkControlSearchInput